How to Install Low Voltage Deck Lighting

-You can choose from a variety of light posts, rail lights and stair riser lights.
-Most deck lighting systems are powered by a 12-volt transformer that is plugged into an ordinary wall outlet.
+You can choose from a variety of light posts, rail lights, and stair riser lights.
+Most deck lighting systems are powered by a 12-volt transformer that is plugged into a GFCI protected ordinary wall outlet.
 Solar lights that are self-powered are available, and they don't require wiring or transformers.
 Always read the manufacturer's installation instructions and contact your local building department before starting the project.

 To determine the needed size of the transformer, you will need to multiply the number of lights by the number of watts and add 10 percent for line loss.

 You will need to purchase a transformer that can supply at least 220 watts.
 Round this number up to the next available transformer size.

 You can also use an interactive online Lighting Transformer Calculator to determine the wattage and quantity of transformers needed.
 This will help to ensure you don’t overload the transformer.
 Overloaded transformers can fail prematurely and potentially cause fixture performance problems.